-The very fact that James Bond, a super-cool secret agent, was so close to these real world conflicts – as if he himself had actually been involved in them – is an important factor in his becoming so popular.
+This very fact that James Bond, a super-cool secret agent, was so close to these real world conflicts – as if he himself had actually been involved in them – is an important factor for his becoming so popular.
 The producers of the film, EON2 Productions, were aware of this.
-The reason Dr. No, the sixth novel of the series, was chosen to be turned into the first film was because of its modern appeal and relevance.
-Great efforts were made to make Dr. No feel modern and contemporary; for instance, in No's underground lair, a painting is visible.
-This is a copy of Goya's The Duke of Wellington, which had been stolen when the film was in production, and its disappearance was still a topical matter at the time of the film's release3.
-Terence Young's quotation from the beginning substantiates this theory that the producers knew exactly what they were doing and when they were doing it.
+The reason Dr. No, the sixth novel of the series, had been chosen to be turned into the first film was because of its modern appeal and relevance.
+Great efforts were made to make Dr. No feel modern and contemporary; for instance, in Doctor No's underground lair, a painting is visible.
+This is a copy of Goya's The Duke of Wellington, which had been stolen when the film was in production and its disappearance was still a topical matter at the time of the film's release3.
+Terence Young’s quotation from the beginning substantiates this theory that the producers knew exactly what they were doing and when they were doing it.

-The first James Bond film might never have been successful on the big screen if it hadn't been for the Cold War.
+The first James Bond film might have never made it successful on the big screen if it hadn’t been for the Cold War.
 But how much is a fictional character of his calibre and popularity able to influence popular belief?

 From a theoretical point of view, the influence of mass media on the public has been researched to a great extent.
-Basically, there are two competing theories for analysing media: one states that mass media reflects standards, values and beliefs of society (just like a mirror), while the other suggests that mass media controls them.
-These theories are not necessarily mutually exclusive.
-It is possible for some elements of the media to reflect society while other elements are pioneering, on the cutting edge and lead society to places not previously explored.
+Basically, there are two competing theories for analysing media: the one states that mass media reflects standards, values and beliefs of society (just like a mirror), while the other theory suggests that mass media controls them.
+These theories are not necessarily mutually exclusive, it is possible for some elements of the media to reflect society while other elements are pioneering, on the cutting edge and lead society to places not previously explored.
 Neither of these theories has ever been completely verified.
-It is therefore appropriate to think about both of them in a more distinct way.
-Instead of considering one of them the ultimate truth, both theories should be treated as equally valid: mass media reflects society's standards, values and beliefs as well as it controls them.
+It is therefore appropriate to think about both these theories in a more distinct way.
+Instead of considering one of these theories the ultimate truth, both of them should be treated as equally valid: mass media reflects society’s standards, values and beliefs as well as it controls them.

-Having discussed the historical context, and coming back to Terence Young's quotation, how come James Bond arrived at just the right time?
-Why was it a British secret agent that became the hero of second half of the 20th Century cinemas?
+After having discussed the historical context, and coming back to Terence Young’s quotation, how come James Bond arrived at just the right time?
+Why was it a British secret agent that became the hero of the second-half-twentieth-century cinemas?

 The Cold War in Subsequent Films

-Dr. No was the first, but certainly not the last, James Bond film to feature Cold War themes.
-These include not only a serious nuclear threat, but also rivalry between a Communist and a Democratic nation which potentially could result in war, often manipulated by a third party.
+Dr No was the first, but certainly not the last, James Bond film to feature Cold War themes.
+These themes not only include a serious nuclear threat, but also rivalry between a Communist and Democratic nation which potentially could result in war, often manipulated by a third party.
 The Democratic country is usually either the United States or the United Kingdom, with the Communist country either the USSR, China or North Korea.